27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 Located in the Rainier Beach neighborhood, this green space has opened its doors to its 20-acre Japanese garden since 1987.

-The development of the park started back in 1927, created by a Japanese emigrant and respected gardener and philanthropist called Fujitaro Kubota.
+The park’s development started in 1927, created by a Japanese emigrant and respected gardener and philanthropist called Fujitaro Kubota.

-Today it has 11 ponds, 2 red bridges, and 140 maple varieties; ideal for leaf peeping fans!
+Today, it has 11 ponds, two red bridges, and 140 maple varieties, ideal for leaf-peeping fans!

 It is open every day of the year from sunrise to sundown.